shah4code/portfolio-jekyll-theme/pages/about.md

 I'm Shah
 I'm from the UK
 I have economics degrees, BSc & MSc
-Currently working on ym data analysis skills
+Currently working on my data analysis skills
 Have embarked on a data analytics programme with Imperial College Business School
 ---